14 FAQs about the use of joint supplements for dogs with arthritis

 Clinically, most dogs with OA ultimately present with stiffness or lameness, although structural damage may exist for some time before signs are apparent.
 Lameness is due to a combination of joint pain and restricted movement of the joint and may be gradual in onset or may present acutely following some minor trauma or excessive exercise.

-Joint supplements can prevent the onset of joint diseases and make dogs suffering with them, more comfortable.
+Joint supplements can prevent the onset of joint diseases and help dogs suffering feel more comfortable.

 How do glucosamine and chondroitin in dog joint supplements work?